 According to the laws that apply to national parks in Montenegro to preserve the natural resources and cultural heritage of the parks, no new projects may be started.
 An exception to this is only for existing foundations on which a new project may be realized.
 For the Prokletije park it means that no accommodation is available in the park itself.
 This is due to the unpopulated and unspoilt and wilder nature of the mountains in which even asphalted roads can not be found.
 The places Plav and Gusinje are the cities that lie in the vicinity of the massif.
 The cities themselves are both small in size and touristy themselves are also not very developed.
 Plav with it’s Plavsko Jezero, the largest lake in the area, is the larger attraction.

-Best hotel in the vicinity of the park
+Best Guest House in the vicinity of the park

 - Guest House Merak – Featuring free bikes, Guest House Merak offers accommodation in Gusinje with free WiFi and mountain views.
 The property offers views of the garden.
 The holiday home comes with 3 bedrooms, a TV with cable channels and a fully equipped kitchen with oven and microwave.
 A continental breakfast is served every morning at the property.
 The holiday home has a barbecue.